Daily Houserule tweets: January 2023

 • For short-range knives, etc., ceiling almost never matters.
 Ignore it!

 Added detail should you want: Projectiles aren’t actually fired from, and don’t usually target, ground level.
 To any ceiling (measured from the ground), you should also add the greater of target height (e.g., 10 yd for the head of a 2-yd orc standing on an 8-yd rise) and firer height.
-The latter is 2 yd for most PCs, but might be an effective 3 yd for an overhead hurl, or just 1 yd for a waist-high knife throw.
+The latter is 2 yd for most PCs, but might be an effective 3 yd for the overhead hurl of a spear thrower or axe, or just 1 yd for a waist-high side-throw with a knife.

 354